 In order to facilitate this process, we ask that local networks observe the following protocol:

-If an individual is picked up in your community, please verify that an enforcement action has taken place and complete an intake using the following intake sheet.
+If an individual is picked up in your community, please verify that an enforcement action has taken place and complete an intake.

 - If your network does not have an attorney activation component, please send the completed intake to the NCRRN coordinator housed at the JDC